-- 2. Scheduling of Program Reviews
+- 1. Purpose of Program Review

-- 3. Special Considerations for IIGP Emphases

-- 4. Overview of the Timeline for Program Review
+- 2. Overview of the Timeline for Program Review

-- 5. Notification of Program Review
+- 3. Notification of Program Review

-- 6. External Review Team
+- 4. External Review Team

-- 7. Periodic Review Oversight Committee Liaison
+- 5. Periodic Review Oversight Committee Liaison

-- 8. Program Self-study
+- 6. Program Self-study

-- 9. Charge to the External Review Team
+- 7. Charge to the External Review Team

-- 10. Site Visit by the External Review Team
+- 8. Site Visit by the External Review Team

-- 11. Report of the External Review Team
+- 9. Report of the External Review Team

-- 12. Action Plan
+- 10. Action Plan

-- 13. Closing the Review and Years between Reviews
+- 11. Closing the Review and Years between Reviews

-- 14. Confidentiality and Conflicts of Interest
+- 12. Confidentiality and Conflicts of Interest